-If you have any questions about your journey towards the HSC, reach out to the careers advisor or your favourite teacher at school to help you and your family, plan your future.
+If you have any questions about your journey towards the HSC, reach out to the careers advisor, transition adviser, year advisor or your favourite teacher at school to help you and your family plan your future.

 Year 10: Choose a pathway

 All students in NSW public schools with a secondary enrolment can actively seek support with their informed, planned and quality transitions through school.

 Careers advisers help students explore their education and career options.
 They liaise with parents, teachers, employers, community agencies, as well as education and training providers to deliver career education programs and activities for groups of students or individuals.

 If you want to finish high school and set yourself up for a bright future, but you’re not sure what your dream job is, the HSC is your best option.